esrlabs/chipmunk/cli/README.md

           Print help (see a summary with '-h')
 ```

+## Benchmarks via Build CLI Tool

+You can run benchmarks of the Rust Core part directly using the Build CLI tool.
+Some benchmarks require input sources and additional configurations, which should be provided via environment variables.

+The CLI tool simplifies running these benchmarks from anywhere in the Chipmunk repository.
+You can provide the input sources and configurations as CLI arguments, and the tool will handle setting the environment variables for the benchmarks.
+For more details, use the help command: `cargo chipmunk bench --help`.

+The registered benchmarks are loaded from `chipmunk/cli/config/bench_core.toml`.
+To add a new benchmark, please include it in this configuration file.

 ## Shell Completion

 The Chipmunk CLI tool supports shell completion for various shells.
 You can generate shell completions and print them to `stdout` using the following command: